 But, “is ginger good for PCOS?”

-In this post, I’m sharing the top benefits of using ginger for PCOS, as well as 5 ways in which you can add ginger to your PCOS diet.
+In this post, we;re going to look at the top benefits of using ginger for PCOS, as well as 5 ways in which you can add ginger to your PCOS diet.

 6 BENEFITS OF GINGER FOR PCOS RELIEF

-1. As Effective As Clomid (and without the side effects)
+1. May Be As Effective As Clomid (and without the side effects)

 Also known as clomiphene citrate, Clomid is a popular drug that is used to address fertility issues in women with PCOS.